 Not only does our team spend hours researching and writing the articles we produce, but between us all, we have extensively tested the vast majority of rewards cards on the market.

 Our work and writers have been featured in The New York Times, CNBC, Forbes, Travel + Leisure, NBC, and much more.
-Further, UP gets called upon regularly to comment on the current state of credit cards, their rewards, structure, fees, and where the industry as a whole is heading.
+Further, members of our team get called upon regularly to comment on the current state of credit cards, their rewards, structure, fees, and where the industry as a whole is heading.

 Factors Considered When Ranking Cards